ttarikose/ttarikose/README.md

 - 👋 Hi, I’m @ttarikose
-- 👀 I’m interested in Back End Development
+- 👀 I’m hungry to learn tech skills.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently working on Back-End Projects
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m available to collaborate on projects.
 - 📫 How to reach me tarikkose0164@gmail.com

 <!---